 If you feel like the sibling arguments in your home are never-ending, if you feel like what you are doing is not having an impact, I want to give you hope and encouragement.
 Keep up the hard work of helping them learn to interact with others, and remember that they are growing and learning.
 It can be a slow process but look for the wins.
 Look for the times when they show love and grace to one another (even if they are arguing again five minutes later).

 Resource Library and Affiliate Disclosure

-When you sign up for the Schoolin’ Swag free resource library, you will get a link and password; we are adding new items to the library each month.
-You will also get a bi-weekly newsletter email to keep you updated on what we have going on.
+When you sign up for the Schoolin’ Swag free resource library, you will get a link and password to the library, we are adding to the library each month with new items.
+You will also get a bi-weekly newsletter email to keep you up to date on what we have going on.

 This post may contain affiliate or referral links, including Amazon affiliate links.
 As always, I will never recommend a product that I don’t believe in, and you will never be charged more for purchasing through our links.
 It does help pay for the costs associated with the blog.